 Sat. & Sun., 2 p.m. & 4 p.m.

 2225 E. Burnside St.

-Any other spots that you head for a spot of tea around the holidays?
+Where does your family go for high tea around the holidays?
 Let us know in the comments below.